agile-ts/documentation/docs/Interfaces.md

     myState.isPersisted = true;
 }
 ```
-However, this procedure has one advantage.
+Loading the value manually has one advantage.
-It allows us to await the asynchronous persist process.
+It allows us to await the asynchronous load/store process.
+If you only need to await the loading process we recommend using the [`onLoad()`](./packages/core/features/state/Methods.md#onload) method.

 | Type                     | Default   | Required |
 |--------------------------|-----------|----------|